serlo/notification-mail-service/README.md

 Use `smtps://test:test@localhost:2500/?skip_ssl_verify=true` to set you stmp.
 Navigate to the `http://localhost:8080/` to see your local mail client.

+## Purpose of this Service
+Handle the email sending process through cron as well by API `notification/mail` for sending Urgent mail

 ## File Structure
 ## src
 Contain folders which create service